Skip to main content

 Money you are saving to go overseas in two years time is a short term investment.

-So you need to make sure you’ll be able to get it when you need it.
+You need to be confident the money will be available when you need it.
 Money you are putting away for your retirement can be a long term investment.
 Over a longer period of time you’ll be more interested in capital growth.

 It’s common to have different investments of different durations.